Delhi Election Result 2020: Trends suggest Congress scores a duck; Gandhi era to be ruled out in Delhi?

 New Delhi, Feb 11: Congress, on Tuesday stared at the dubious distinction after the latest trends revealed that the grand old party scored a duck which once ruled Delhi for 15 years.

 It is alleged that fears of the Congress not having a credible face, after the death of former Delhi Chief Minister Sheila Dikshit last July has put Congress on a halt.
-The Aam Aadmi Party's dream came true with Arvind Kejriwal's party capturing the space once occupied by the grand old party.
+The Aam Aadmi Party's (AAP) dream came true with Arvind Kejriwal's party capturing the space once occupied by the grand old party.

 In what ended up being a bipolar contest between the AAP and the BJP, the Congress was trailing at a distant third on almost all the 70 seats with many candidates facing the ignominy of losing their deposits.